 Unusual markings on horses!

-Does your horse have cool markings?
-You might be able to track that particular marking back to a specific horse!
-Most markings have common names, but for some, I have heard a few different names.
+Have you seen unusual markings on horses?
+You could track that particular marking back to a specific horse – sometimes.
+Most markings have common names, but I have heard a few different names for some.
+Here are the most common markings you may see:

 Bend-Or Spots – Also knows as grease stains, smutty, or Ben D’Or Spots.